Sustainability of meat-based and plant-based diets and the environment

 - Animal agriculture = 1,168,000 dietary calories from one hectare (100% animal)

-Although we see 29x more efficiency from plants over animal agriculture - it’s still a half of the work.
-A half, because we still have about 50% grown energy processed with 3% efficiency… You can burn it with the same success as feeding animals.
+Although we see 29x more efficiency from plants versus animal agriculture - it’s still only half of the work that needs to be done.
+I say half, because we still have about 50% grown energy processed with 3% efficiency… You can burn it with the same success as feeding animals.

 What do we need to use 100% plants efficiently?

 But before we start talking about tech, let me ask you: what kind of food do we need?
-Imagine you came into new city, straight to the carnival and hunger led you to a chain food trucks.
-What are your criteria to choose?
-My meal should be tasty, healthy and have a better price.
-If you share at least 2 of my points, follow me.
+Imagine you arrive in a new city, and hunger led you to a chain food trucks.
+What are your criteria for choosing what to eat?
+I think my meals should be tasty, healthy, and reasonably priced.
+If you share at least 2 of my criteria, read on.

-"Inedible by humans" basically means there's no cost-effective way to make it palatable and/or nutritious to humans.
-A typical example of a something considered inedible to humans is corn stover - stalks, leaves, and cobs of the corn plant.
+The phrase "inedible by humans" basically means there's no cost-effective way to make something palatable and/or nutritious to humans.
+A typical example of something considered inedible to humans is corn stover - the stalks, leaves, and cobs of the corn plant.

-This is distinct from the broader category of foods that humans could eat but choose not to because they're not as palatable as other options we have (e.g., wheat bran, potato peelings).
+This is distinct from the broader category of foods that humans could eat but choose not to because they're not as tasty as other options we have (e.g., wheat bran, potato peelings).